 “As an educator and instructor of acting and directing, I was eager to learn about the American theater improvisation developed by Viola Spolin and expounded by Paul Sills.
 Aretha Sills provides an insight into the authentic roots of the system that has been utilized for years by theatre training programs.
 The workshop will provide you with an excellent opportunity to explore various games and exercises to enrich your view of performance and acting.” -Norma Saldivar, professor and chair, UNLV Department of Theatre, and executive director of the Nevada Conservatory Theatre

 “Aretha is one of the century’s best improvisation teachers.
 Like her grandmother before her, she understands people, theater, and improvisation in an intuitive and deep way.
 As someone who has studied with some of the top teachers in the country and has performed for over 15 years, I can honestly say Aretha’s work opened my eyes.
 I understood improv on a deeper level.
 I was refreshed and returned to beginner’s mind.” -David Alger, founder Pan Theater

-To be notified of upcoming workshops, or to discuss workshops at your school or theater, please email: email@example.com
+To be notified about upcoming workshops, or to inquire about workshops for your school or group, please email.

 Learn about our new youth theater workshops in Los Angeles here.